katholt/RedDog/README.txt

-            one more post analysis script added [for Gubbins recombination analysis] (DE) update parseGeneContent.py (P/A matrix based on cover and depth) (DE) V1beta.1    fix for parseSNPTable - reported position of snp in non-coding feature (DE)
+            one more post analysis script added [for Gubbins recombination analysis] (DE) update parseGeneContent.py (P/A matrix based on cover and depth) (DE) V1beta.1    fix for parseSNPTable - reported position of snp in non-coding feature (DE) V1beta.2    fix for parseSNPTable - improved speed of reading and parsing snp table (DE)

 next planned updates
 V1.0        Offical Public Release of RedDog (on acceptance of paper)